openedx/openedx-aspects/docs/how-tos/dbt_extensions.rst

 Extending dbt
 *************

-As noted in `dbt concepts`_, you can install your own custom DBT packages to apply your own transforms to the event data in Aspects.
+As noted in `Concepts: dbt <dbt concepts>`_, you can install your own custom dbt packages to apply your own transforms to the event data in Aspects.

-To change which DBT packages are installed, use the following Tutor variables:
+To change which dbt packages are installed, use the following Tutor variables:

 - **EXTRA_DBT_PACKAGES**: A list of pip dbt packages for Aspects to install.
-Add your custom ddt packages here.
+Add your custom dbt packages here.
-- **DBT_REPOSITORY**: A git repository URL to clone and use as the main Aspects DBT project.
+- **DBT_REPOSITORY**: A git repository URL to clone and use as the main Aspects dbt project.
 - **DBT_BRANCH**: The branch to use when cloning ``DBT_REPOSITORY``.

 To change how the ``dbt`` packages are configured, use these Tutor variables: